Save the date: The International Summer Course is in preparation and will take place in Salzburg from July 6-12, 2025.

 Downloads

-By critically analysing and systematically examining selected topics in elemental music and dance education and related fields, students will expand their range of skills in the areas of teaching and academic research.
-Furthermore, students will become more familiar with the work on artistic projects conceived for specific target groups.
+Students will expand their range of skills in the areas of teaching and academic research by critically analysing and systematically examining selected topics in elemental music and dance education and related fields.
+Students will also become more familiar with the work on artistic projects conceived for specific target groups.

-The programme aims to develop students’ aesthetic/artistic skills, didactic competency and scholarly research abilities.
-Students engage critically with research findings and current practices in cultural education, expanding their knowledge as well as their technical and creative skills.
-They become familiar with the range of approaches to music, dance and language as exhibited in the basic ideas of the Orff-Schulwerk, apply them professionally and integrate them into their own educational contexts.
-They reflect on their activities in arts education on the basis of current theoretical discourse.
+The programme aims to develop students’ aesthetic/artistic skills, didactic competences and academic research skills.
+Students will engage critically with research findings and current practices in cultural education, expanding their knowledge as well as their technical and creative skills.
+They will become familiar with the range of approaches to music, dance and language that are grounded in the basic ideas of the Orff-Schulwerk, learning to apply them professionally and integrate them into their own educational contexts.
+They will reflect on their activities in arts education on the basis of current theoretical discourse.

-The programme includes artistic and aesthetic courses, didactic courses, as well as scholarly research and theory courses.
-Students critically analyse research findings and current practices in cultural education and expand their knowledge and their technical and creative skills.
-The programme critically analyses and systematically examines various artistic, scientific and pedagogical aspects of elemental music and dance education in practice and theory.
+The programme includes artistic and didactic courses, as well as courses in theory and academic research.
+Students will critically analyse research findings and current practices in cultural education and expand their knowledge and their technical and creative skills.
+The programme systematically analyses and evaluates various theoretical, artistic and pedagogical aspects of elemental music and dance education.

-The four-term university course programme requires a completed bachelor degree as well as the completed ULG Advanced Studies in Music and Dance Education – Orff Approach and the proof of several years of relevant professional experience for admission and is geared toward teachers of all disciplines as well as musicians and dancers who are interested in the creative use of music and dance in their field of activity - especially in the sense of the Orff-Schulwerk.
-Additionally, it is aimed at those drawn to the development of work on artistic/educational projects and gaining experience in scholarly research.
+Applicants to the programme are required to have completed a bachelor's degree as well as the University Course in Advanced Studies in Music and Dance Education – Orff Approach; they must also be able demonstrate several years of relevant professional experience.
+The course is geared toward teachers of all disciplines as well as musicians and dancers who are interested in the creative use of music and dance in their field of activity - especially in ways that reflect the principles and values of the Orff-Schulwerk.
+Suitable applicants include people who are drawn to developing artistic/educational projects and gaining experience in scholarly research.

-The programme opens up a range of career prospects in schools and extracurricular education: in elementary education, in primary and secondary education, in music/dance education, at music schools, in educator training, for example in teacher training and continuing education or in higher education, as well as in inclusive education, cultural activities and media work.
-In addition, it furthers personal development, promotes cooperation, as well as the acquisition of social, leadership and organisational skills and gives participants the opportunity to shape artistic, intercultural and social development processes in a diverse society.
+The programme opens up a range of career prospects in schools and extracurricular education: in pre-primary, primary and secondary education, in music/dance education, at music schools, in educator training (e.g. teacher training and continuing education, or in higher education), as well as in inclusive education, cultural activities and media work.
+In addition, it furthers personal development and promotes cooperation, as well as the acquisition of social, leadership and organisational skills.
+It also gives participants the opportunity to shape artistic, intercultural and social development processes in a diverse society.

-In particular, the following competencies are acquired during the four-term university course programme MA (CE):
+In particular, the following competencies are acquired during the four-semester university course programme MA (CE):

 coming soon!